Selfie on the ice bubbles of Abraham Lake

 The other key market prefers self-guided adventures.
 The main difference between them and our Pursuit Adventures’ guests is that they are more confident in their ability to explore on their own, either because of their experience with the activity or their familiarity with the region.

 - Broader age range and a more evenly split between women and men.

-- A larger proportion of Albertans and guests who are already in-destination than on our tours.
+- A larger proportion of Albertans and guests who are already in the destination than on our tours.

 Our focus has been on our existing guests taking part in our tours.
 We are adjusting our target market as we shift our operations to Nordegg.

-One thing that we know is that they are interested in local food and the story behind it, but great tasting food is what matters more.
+One thing that we know is that they are interested in regional food and the story behind it, but great-tasting food is what matters most.
 They appreciate healthy food, but adventures are a time for indulgence.